kekko7072/TEDxCommunity/README.md

 3. **Coach**: Dedicated to speaker coaching.
 Can access a smaller version of the app focused on coaching and preparing speakers for the event.
 4. **Volunteer**: Can add speakers to the app and can be assigned as a speaker by the admin or master.
 Can change the status of speakers within the app during various stages of speaker selection and preparation.

-3. `Share LicenseId code`: Once you have created license TEDx profiles, you can share the LicenseId code with other users whom you want to grant access to the app.
-They can use this code during the account creation process to enable their account and start using the app.

 ## Credits

 The TEDxCommunity was developed by [Francesco Vezzani](https://it.linkedin.com/in/francesco-vezzani-24425019a), a member of TEDxCortina, with special thanks to [Giovanni Concini](https://www.linkedin.com/in/giovanniconcini/) for creating some of the powerful functionalities and being the first supporter of the app.
 Additional credits go to [Elisa Andrenacci](https://www.linkedin.com/in/elisa-andrenacci-35bb67190/), [Edonella Bresci](https://www.linkedin.com/in/edonella-bresci-ba1a9527/), [Manuela Marangoni](https://www.linkedin.com/in/manuela-marangoni-726a4714/) and [Jacopo Pertile](https://www.linkedin.com/in/jacopopertile/) for their valuable feedback and support.
 Thanks to the entire [TEDxCortina](https://www.linkedin.com/company/tedxcortina/) team for continuously pushing the app further.